Merging of the federal circuit court of Australia and Family Court

 On 30 May 2018, the Government proposed to restructure the existing structure of the Federal Circuit Court of Australia.
 This will have the effect of merging the Federal Circuit and Family Court of Australia (FCFCA) as of 1 January 2019.

 Resulting from this merge, a new Family Law Appeal Division will be created to specifically hear appeals from family matters of the new court structure.
 The new structure intends to create a uniform structure for dealing with family law matters.
+You may also like to learn more information about the Family court portal.

 How does the Merging of the federal circuit court of Australia affect you?